NickZettel/IT-Labs/Lab 1/findings.md

 ![Alt text](images/hostname2.png)
 ### Get-NetAdapter
 ![Alt text](images/New-NetIPAddress.png)
-**Remark:** Lab called for changing ip to 192.168.1.100, but with this static IP, pings were not going through.
-VirtualBox's default setting is 10.0.2.15, so to connect to the internet, instead chose an ip in this range.
+**Remark:** The lab called for setting the IP to 192.168.1.100, but with that static IP, the VM could not reach the internet.
+VirtualBox's default NAT network uses the 10.0.2.x range, so a static IP within that range was used instead.
 ![Alt text](images/New-NetIPAddress2.png)
 ### Get-TimeZone / Get-Help
 ![Alt text](images/Get-TimeZone.png)